ggmichael/craterstats/README.md

     python craterstats.py --help

-#Additional information
+# Additional information

-The recognised chronology systems, equilibrium functions and epoch systems are defined in the text file `config/functions.txt`.
+The useable chronology systems, equilibrium functions and epoch systems are defined in the text file `config/functions.txt`.
 User functions may be added here, following the same format.

 There is a text file `config/default.txt` which contains all the default plot settings.
 This may be modified to suit the choices you use most often.

-To simplify the construction of the command line, certain plot properties are 'sticky': if, for example, you specify `source=sample/Pickering.scc` in the first overplot, this becomes the default for subsequent overplots.
+To simplify the construction of the command line, certain plot properties are 'sticky'.
+If, for example, you specify `source=sample/Pickering.scc` in the first overplot, this becomes the default for subsequent overplots.
 Only if you wish to introduce a different source file do you need to specify it again.
-This applies to a number of other properties, including `colour=` and `psym=`.
+This applies to a number of other properties, including `binning=`, `colour=` and `psym=`.